patroytall/patrick-roy-me/src/about/index.md

 ## Trend

 Deliver fast and often so you can fix without costly investigation.
+Production monitoring is a new form of tests.
+System tracing tools are game changers.
+Many bugs only happen in production.
+At least now, we can catch them.

 Cloud based applications is the largest paradigm shift I have experienced.
-A mesh of services tied with a small amount of code to deliver giant functionality.
+A mesh of services tied with a small amount of code to deliver massive functionality.

+Testing strategies in microservice environments need to be adapted.
+Consumer-driven contract testing is costly but will safeguard your system in the long run.

 AI; Intriguing these black box models but so powerful when accurate.
 Although new, it is still all about the data.

 Automate, automate, automate.

-Production monitoring is a new form of tests.
-Many bugs only happen in production.
-At least now, we can catch them.
+[Kubernetes](https://kubernetes.io/), the defacto container orchestration, is not your friend; it will cost you an arm and a leg in configuration and maintenance.
+Consider hosted versions or better a more managed platform if you can.

 Code is still the precious.
 Nurture it with best practices and it will give you back for years.